-4) Find end of cartridge where sticker covers plug.
-Tear off or cut of sticker
+1) Find end of cartridge where sticker covers plug.
+Tear off or cut off sticker

-- 5) Slide tip of 3mm screwdriver horizontally between lip of plug and protruded hole wall in exact position shown - 6) Upend screwdriver and slide all the way down side of plug (10mm, half an inch).
-If screwdriver doesn't go in at least as far as plug depth, any damage will be worse. - 7) Lever out plug - 8) Shake unopened bottle vigorously for 5 seconds - 9) Open toner bottle and screw on spout - 10) To avoid leakage of micro fine toner, wrap any kind of tape around join between spout and bottle: selotape, brown parcel tape, gaffa tape etc. - 11) Hold cartridge at 45 degree angle with one hand.
+- 2) Slide tip of 3mm screwdriver between lip of plug and protruded hole wall as shown - 3) Upend screwdriver and slide all the way down side of plug (10mm, half an inch).
+If screwdriver doesn't go in at least as far as plug depth any damage will be worse. - 4) Lever out plug - 5) Shake unopened bottle vigorously for 5 seconds. - 6) Open toner bottle and screw on spout - 7) To avoid leakage of micro fine toner, wrap any kind of tape around join between spout and bottle: selotape, brown parcel tape, gaffa tape etc. - 8) Hold cartridge at 45 degree angle with one hand.
 Use other hand for bottle

-- 12) Keeping bottle horizontal, put spout into hole and bring cartridge and bottle up to vertical position - 13) Wait for a count of 10 for toner to flow in - 14) Return cartridge to 45 degrees.
-Rotate bottle down to horizontal and disengage from cartridge. - 15) Shake bottle with finger firmly over end of spout - 16) Repeat shake and pour process until no toner left in bottle - 17) Clean interior walls of hole with swab.
+- 9) Keeping bottle horizontal, put spout into hole and bring cartridge and bottle up to vertical position - 10) Wait for a count of 10 for toner to flow in - 11) Return cartridge to 45 degrees.
+Rotate bottle down to horizontal and disengage from cartridge - 12) Shake bottle with finger firmly over end of spout - 13) Repeat "shake and pour" until no toner left in bottle - 14) Clean around hole and interior surfaces with swab.
 Allow alcohol to evaporate.
-Put plug back in, roughly marrying up slightly damaged surface of plug to slightly damaged interior of hole. - Note: Potentially damaged parts of plug are uppermost and so less likely to leak if you followed our instructions.
+Put plug back in, roughly marrying up slightly damaged surface of plug to slightly damaged interior of hole.

+Note: Potentially damaged parts of plug are uppermost and so less likely to leak if you followed our instructions.
 However, occasionally check your plug for leaks.
-If there are any, clean and seal with bathroom sealant or rubber based glue like Copydex. - 18) Make sure this photo sensor window and a similar one at opposite end of cartridge are completely clean.
-Clean with absorbent paper if necessary
+If there are any, clean and seal with bathroom sealant or rubber based glue like Copydex.